1. What is a label?

 - the label must comply with the APVMA’s Labelling Standard or Labelling Code, whichever is in force at the time

-- the label must not contain misleading or deceptive information
+- the label must not contain misleading or deceptive information.

 There are conditions that apply to the holder of the label approval, as follows:

-- the holder of the label approval must not make any claims about the product that are inconsistent with an instruction on the label
+- The holder of the label approval must not make any claims about the product that are inconsistent with an instruction on the label.

-- the holder of a label approval must keep up-to-date the identifying information (essentially their contact details) for the holder of the approval and for any nominated agent.
+- The holder of a label approval must keep up-to-date the identifying information (essentially their contact details) for the holder of the approval and for any nominated agent.

 3. Products covered by the Agricultural Labelling Code

-This labelling code covers the labelling requirements for agricultural chemical products as defined in the Agvet Code.
-Any agricultural chemical product that requires registration may not become registered unless the APVMA also approves a label for container for the product.
+This Labelling Code covers the labelling requirements for agricultural chemical products as defined in the Agvet Code.
+Any agricultural chemical product that requires registration may not become registered unless the APVMA also approves a label for the container for the product.
 The Agvet Code Regulations may declare a substance or mixture of substances to be or not be an agricultural chemical product.
 The Agvet Code and the Agvet Code Regulations should be consulted to determine whether a product is an agricultural chemical product.
 Any chemical product that is an agricultural chemical product and requires registration by the APVMA is subject to the requirements of the Agricultural Labelling Code.
 If you are unsure whether a product is an agricultural chemical product, seek legal advice or contact the APVMA.